-- Applying a freeform finish with a texture comb.
+- Apply a freeform finish with a texture comb.

-- Using differing degrees of pressure to apply the finish to the wall
+- Use differing degrees of pressure to apply the finish to the wall.

-- Using a broom to apply the finish using taps and turns to get the texture you want
+- Utilize a broom to apply the finish using taps and turns to get the texture you want.

-- Using patterned rollers to apply specialty finishes.
-You can make finishes that look like brick, stone, old masonry, fossils or even suede.
+- Try patterned rollers that apply specialty finishes.
+You can make finishes that look like brick, stone, old masonry, fossils, or even suede.

-The variations which you can achieve are only limited by your imagination and good taste.
-Your salvation may be the fact that you can sponge it off and try again.
-But be careful not to scrub off the drywall paper underneath.
-Then you will have a REAL mess!
+The variations you can achieve are only limited by your imagination and good taste.
+Research ideas before you get started so you can gather the tools and techniques you need.
+Luckily, with this method, any mistakes can be sponged off and tried again.
+Be careful not to scrub off the drywall paper underneath, as that can cause a huge mess.

-The compound is heavy and the paper will come off under the weight and moisture.
-And that REAL mess I mentioned above?
-It pales in comparison to wallpaper and drywall mud.
+Lastly, never be tempted to texture over wallpaper—the compound is heavy and the paper will come off under the weight and moisture.